ammar-tanwar/bloglearnbay/posts/data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care.md

 Segmenting people into groups based on how they act or look is called customer segmentation.
 It’s important for data scientists to know how much each customer group is worth.
 Some of the tools they use to figure this out include clustering, decision trees, logistic regression, and more.
 These tools help them figure out which groups have the most and least value.
 Making groups of customers makes it easier to allocate marketing resources and make the point-based approach, as well as selling chances for each group of customers, the best they can be for each group customers.
 No one needs to see this.
 Remember that[ customer segmentation](https://www.encyclopedia.com/social-sciences-and-law/economics-business-and-labor/money-banking-and-investment/banking) is intended to enhance customer service and aid in customer loyalty and retention, which is critical in the banking industry.

-### Data Science Applications in the Financial Services Industry:
+### Data Science Applications in the Financial Services Industry